Benje06/dx7interface/README.md

 ```sh
 $ ./autogen.sh --prefix=/usr --enable-log=2 --enable-console=0 --enable-maintainer-mode --enable-alsa
 ```
-"--enable-console=1" enable for windows the start the application with a console. not used for linux.\
+"--enable-console=1" enable for windows, the start of the application with a console. not used for linux.\
-"--enable-log=2" set the error log detail: 0=no detail, 1= print function name 2=function name + line + file. "--enable-log" differt from the start command line -l as it's just the details of  log level not the common message to log and where.\
+"--enable-log=2" set the error log detail: 0=no detail, 1= print function name 2=function name + line + file. "--enable-log" differt from the start command line -l as it's just the details of log level not commons message to be logged and their location.\
-"--enable-alsa or --enable-rtmidi" use alsa for linux, rtmidi for windows. you dont need to specify --disable-alsa don't pass the flags just disable it.\
+"--enable-alsa or --enable-rtmidi" use alsa for linux, rtmidi for windows. you dont need to specify --disable-alsa don't pass the flag, just omit it.\
 "--[enable|disable]-maintainer-mode" it an [Automake maintainer mode](https://www.gnu.org/software/automake/manual/html_node/maintainer_002dmode.html) macro enable the rebuild of some files like configure script.

 ##### MAKE